The Newcastle Culture Investment Fund is a grant programme for independent cultural organisations working in the Newcastle City Council area.

 Use the space in Questions 23-27 for further detail about the how this funding will enable your specific activities and engage/support beneficiaries.

 Questions we may consider during assessment:

-This is an online application process available via the "Apply online" button above.
+This is an online application process available via our website.
+Please click 'apply online' above.